 Be sure to enter your Social Security number(s) on your return.
-Also, enter your Social Security number on pages 2 through 4 of Form 1 and on page 2 of Schedules B or C, if filed.
+Also, enter your Social Security number on pages 2 through 4 of Form 1 and on page 2 of Schedule B or Schedule C, if filed.
 Failure to show the correct Social Security number in the space provided will delay the processing of your return.
-If filing jointly, list your numbers in the order they appear on your federal return.
+If filing jointly, list your number and your spouse's number in the order they appear on your federal return.
 Taxpayers filing their U.S. return using an Individual Taxpayer Identification number (ITIN) should enter that ITIN as their Social Security number in the appropriate space.
 Also, be sure your employer has listed the correct Social Security number on your Form W-2.
 If you are married, you must list your spouse's name and Social Security number even if you are filing a separate return.

 To apply for an SSN, you must complete Form SS-5.
-Form SS-5 is available online at socialsecu rity.gov, from your local Social Security Administration (SSA) office, or by calling the SSA at 1-800-772-1213.
+Form SS-5 is available online at socialsecurity.gov, from your local Social Security Administration (SSA) office, or by calling the SSA at (800) 772-1213.
 It usually takes about two weeks to receive an SSN.
-If you are a nonresident or resident alien and you do not have and are not eligible to get an SSN, you must apply for an ITIN.
+If you are a nonresident or resident alien and you do not have and are not eligible for an SSN, you must apply for an ITIN.
 For details on how to do so, see Form W-7 and its instructions.
-Form W-7 is available online at irs.gov or by calling the IRS at 1-800-829-1040.
+Form W-7 is available online at irs.gov or by calling the IRS at (800) 829-1040.
 It usually takes about four to six weeks to receive an ITIN.

-Filing an Original Return or Amended Return Original Return
+Filing an Original Return or Amended Return

+Original Return

-If this is the original filing of your 2017 tax return, fill in the "Original return" oval.
+If this is the original filing of your 2018 tax return, fill in the "Original return" oval.